colonelmo/colonelmo.github.com/_posts/2016-04-22-Hello_World.md

 title: Hello, World
 ---

-Threat number one: The programmer with a screwdriver

 -----

 Hey there!
 This is EX-PEEK: EXploring programming/math topics, linux utilities etc., each in (about) a weEK.